Why Salt Is Important in Baking

 Kosher salt has long been an essential in professional kitchens.
 It has a coarser grain than your typical table salt, and it's perfect for picking up a big pinch with your fingertips and really feeling how much salt you're adding to your food.
 Like the aforementioned fine sea salt, it also has a fabulously clean, non-astringent salty flavor.

 Something really important to remember about kosher salt is that not all brands are created equal.
-Morton kosher salt, for example, is made in such a way that it actually ends up denser and twice as salty as Diamond brand kosher salt.
-Diamond kosher salt is the gold standard of professionals, and is often the kind with which recipes calling for kosher salt are tested.
-To use Diamond kosher salt in place of table salt, roughly double the amount.
+Morton kosher salt, for example, is made in such a way that it actually ends up denser and twice as salty as Diamond Crystal brand kosher salt.
+Diamond Crystal kosher salt is the gold standard of professionals, and is often the kind with which recipes calling for kosher salt are tested (it is also the brand I use in my own kitchen).
+To use Diamond Crystal kosher salt in place of table salt, roughly double the amount.
 For Morton, use the same amount as you would table salt.
-For baking, kosher salt is best in recipes where’s there’s a lot of liquid, so you can be sure the large grains will dissolve.
+For baking, kosher salt is best in recipes where's there's a lot of liquid, so you can be sure the large grains will dissolve.

 Fleur de Sel.
-Another salty buzzword as of late, this is basically a fancy French way of saying “sea salt” (literally translated as “flower of salt”–ooh la la).
+Another salty buzzword as of late, this is basically a fancy French way of saying "sea salt" (literally translated as "flower of salt"--ooh la la).
 Like so many things food-related, the French do this one just un petit peu better than the rest of us.
 Fleur de Sel is typically hand-harvested, skimmed off the surface of bodies of salt water.
-It’s a flaky, large-grained salt that has the most beautifully clean and complex salty flavor, an extra-special level above kosher salt.
-This is the kind of salt you’ll find in specialty shops in nifty little containers.
+It's a flaky, large-grained salt that has the most beautifully clean and complex salty flavor, an extra-special level above kosher salt.
+This is the kind of salt you'll find in specialty shops in nifty little containers.
 It begs for special occasions.
-This isn’t the kind of salt you toss by the handful into pasta water, people.
-It’s the glamorous sort of finishing salt you see sprinkled on things like sea salt caramels and other high-end confections.
+This isn't the kind of salt you toss by the handful into pasta water.
+It's the glamorous sort of finishing salt you see sprinkled on things like sea salt caramels and bougie chocolate chip cookies.
+I use Maldon brand, myself, which is readily available in stores these days, and online.
 It adds saltiness, visual appeal and a tiny bit of crunch.
 It makes you feel fancy.
-So dreamy, and the final essential in my kitchen’s salty trifecta.
+So dreamy, and the final essential in my kitchen's salty trifecta.